+1 267-412-0412

 Government Procurement

 Manual RFP evaluation is still the default approach across much of government procurement.
-Spreadsheets, emails, shared drives, and ad hoc scorecards continue to underpin decisions involving millions or billions of dollars.
 On the surface, these methods appear familiar, low-cost, and compliant.
 In reality, they impose hidden costs that compound across timelines, outcomes, risk exposure, and institutional trust.

 These costs are rarely captured in budgets or performance reports.
 They show up instead as delayed awards, frustrated evaluators, inconsistent decisions, weak audit trails, and qualified vendors losing for reasons unrelated to merit.
-Over time, manual evaluation does not just slow procurement it quietly degrades its integrity.
+Over time, manual evaluation does not just slow procurement; it quietly degrades its integrity.

 This article examines the hidden cost of manual RFP evaluation through real operational breakdowns, buyer-side pain, evaluator coordination failures, audit and defensibility risks, and emerging AI governance challenges.
 The goal is not to criticize individuals or institutions, but to surface why manual evaluation models no longer scale and why procurement must transition to system-level approaches.